Ways to Measure Your Internet Speed

 Provider Speed Tests

-Each of the State’s two major wireline Internet service providers (ISPs) have speed test tools available on their respective websites (Hawaiian Telcom & Spectrum Oceanic).
+Each of the State’s two major wireline Internet service providers (ISPs) have speed test tools available on their respective websites (Hawaiian Telcom & Spectrum).
 The speed test tools measure the upload and download speeds of your Internet connection from your home to your ISP’s test server that is located in the State of Hawaii.
 These speed tests thus measure the speed within your ISPs network.

 If your speed test results show speeds that are not consistent with the advertised speed for your subscribed service: